AcedYu/Flickipedia/README.md

 # Gamehub
-This assignment was assigned by the U.C.
-Berkeley Extension Full-time Full Stack Flex Boot Camp.
-This is the first major collaborative project assigned by the program.
-In this assignment our team was tasked to create a website that drew on multiple different APIs, used a CSS framework outside of the one we were taught in class, and used a Javascript library that we've never used before in class.
+This was a major collaborative project.
+In this assignment our team was tasked to create a website that drew on multiple different APIs, used a CSS framework outside of the one we were taught in class, and used a Javascript library that we've never used before.
 The app runs in the browser and features dynamically updated HTML and CSS powered by JavaScript code.
 It has a clean, polished, and responsive user interface.

 It contains notable features such as:
 - A searchbar with a connected selector bar and check boxes all used to form the search query